MakerXStudio/terra-to-algorand-nfts/README.md

    - If you want to re-start the environment after say restarting your machine or pulling latest changes you can run `update.ps1`

-### Regardless of whether minting agaisnt local Algorand emulator or not
+### Regardless of whether minting against local Algorand emulator or not

 1. Open in VS Code (or your IDE of choice, although you'll get a better developer experience in VS Code since there are run and debug configurations and settings specified)
 2. Install recommended extensions